T. G. Venkatesh: Early life

-T. G. Venkatesh has been described as being among the richest people living in the Rayalaseema region of Andhra Pradesh state in India.
-He was born to T. G. Gopal Setty and T. G. Gowramma on 16 May 1950 in Madanapalli, Chittoor district, Andhra Pradesh, and has a BCom degree from Sri Venkateswara University in Adoni.
+Venkatesh was born to T. G. Gopal Setty and T. G. Gowramma on 16 May 1950 in Madanapalli, Chittoor district, Andhra Pradesh.
+He did his BCom from Sri Venkateswara University in Adoni.
 He married T. G. Swarajya Lakshmi Kumari on 22 February 1973.
-The couple have two daughters and a son named T.G.
-Bharath who had contested as an MLA in Assembly constituency elections 2019 and lost to Abdul Hafeez Khan of YSRCP.
+The couple have two daughters and a son, T. G. Bharath.
+Bharath contested as an MLA, through TDP, in the 2019 election and lost to Abdul Hafeez Khan from YSRCP.
+His nephew, T. G. Vishwa Prasad, is a prominent film producer in Telugu cinema and owns the production house, People Media Factory, in Hyderabad, Telangana.